Last Updated on 15th April 2025

 Has probate been granted?
 This is how you can find out.

 The time limit for making an Inheritance Act claim is six months from the date that probate was granted.
-Given the crucial importance of this date it is no surprise that one of the most common questions we are asked is, ‘How can I find out if probate has been granted?’
+Given the crucial importance of this key date it is no surprise that one of the most common questions we are asked is, ‘How can I find out if probate has been granted?’

 What is probate?

 A Grant of Probate (also known as a Grant of Representation or Grant of Letters of Administration) is a document issued by the Probate Registry.
-The grant authorises the executors of a will (also known as personal representatives) or the administrators of an intestate estate (where someone has died without leaving a will) to administer the estate of the deceased person.
+It authorises the executors of a will (also known as personal representatives) or the administrators of an intestate estate (where someone has died without leaving a will) to administer the estate of the deceased person.

 Why is it helpful to have a copy of the Grant of Probate?